 A breast lift involves the removal of excess breast skin.
 The breast is reshaped with the nipple in an improved position.
 Different techniques may be used depending on your breast size and shape.
 All techniques result in a scar around the nipple and usually a scar underneath the breast.

 After surgery temporary bruising, swelling and tenderness may occur.

 Within a few weeks of breast lift surgery most women start returning to normal daily activities.
 Avoiding strenuous physical activity is advised for 6 weeks post operatively.
 Nipple sensitivity may be reduced following the procedure, but this improves in the majority of women over time.
-A small percentage of women are no longer able to breast feed after surgery.
-However most women can still breast feed.
-The scars on the breast usually fade over 6-12 months.
+A small percentage of women are no longer able to breastfeed after surgery.
+The scars on the breast usually fade within 6-12 months.
 The end result is an improvement in breast shape and appearance.
-Increased self confidence is frequently experienced after a breast lift.

-All of the potential complications of breast lift surgery will be discussed in detail with you at your consultation with Dr Pyragius.
+All of the potential complications and risks of a breast lift will be discussed in detail with you at your consultation with Dr Pyragius.